Glen Smith Photoshop logo

 Step 4

 With Remove after each stroke turned off, you can now use as many strokes as you wish to cover the object.
 Remember to use Add or Remove (or the keyboard shortcut of Alt to switch to Remove), to end up with your brushed area.
 Then press Enter, or click the tick on the Options bar to apply your removal.
-You can also brush right around the perimeter of the object, and the whole area willl be automatically selected.
+You can also brush right around the perimeter of the object, and the whole area will be automatically selected.

 Note that each method relies on you brushing around the whole object. if you didn't quite brush around every part of the object, the result may not be perfect.
 See below for examples of this.